JeremyTallant/tableau-challenge/README.md

     * Ensure your presentation is professional, logical, and visually appealing.

 ## Data Source
-1. The first step of the process was gathering all the monthly csv files (January 2018 - December 2020) from the [Citi Bike Data](https://citibikenyc.com/system-data) webpage and storing them in a folder called "data".
+1. The initial stage of the project involved acquiring all the monthly CSV files, covering the period from January 2018 to December 2020, from the [Citi Bike Data](https://citibikenyc.com/system-data) webpage and organizing them in a designated folder named "data".
-2. Then I created a Jupyter Notebook file called "[citibike.ipynb](https://github.com/JeremyTallant/tableau-challenge/blob/main/citibike.ipynb)" to clean and merge all the monthly csv files into one csv file to load into Tableau.
+2. Subsequently, I established a Jupyter Notebook file, named "[citibike.ipynb](https://github.com/JeremyTallant/tableau-challenge/blob/main/citibike.ipynb)", to systematically clean and combine all the monthly CSV files into a single CSV file, in preparation for importing into Tableau.
-3. Here is the step by step process of the data cleansing:
+3. The following is a comprehensive overview of the data cleansing process:
    * First import pandas.
    <img width="1084" alt="Screenshot 2023-02-13 at 4 46 14 PM" src="https://user-images.githubusercontent.com/112406455/218593152-ef1d9f47-2703-4376-b778-635b99482c6f.png">

    * Read in all csv files for a single year in a pandas dataframe, store in a list, and then concatenate into a single dataframe.
    <img width="1215" alt="Screenshot 2023-02-13 at 4 46 27 PM" src="https://user-images.githubusercontent.com/112406455/218593900-1df2f2c1-927b-4650-abd3-517e8054c5f9.png">

-   * Repeat the step for the remaining years.
+   * Repeat step for the remaining years.
    <img width="1215" alt="Screenshot 2023-02-13 at 4 46 35 PM" src="https://user-images.githubusercontent.com/112406455/218594370-6c34b4b1-e184-434d-a8af-b0717afd70ca.png">
    <img width="1214" alt="Screenshot 2023-02-13 at 4 46 43 PM" src="https://user-images.githubusercontent.com/112406455/218594455-7beeab76-a39d-4349-92a5-043a16a05235.png">